paulofla/Kikis-Delivery-Service/README.md

 - id
 - code
 - discount
+- distanceCriteria: IntRange
+- weightCriteria: IntRange
+- start date (Versus an is active flag in case she mis-printed coupon criteria - will remove this as I can add this functionality later)
+- expiry date (Versus an is active flag in case she mis-printed coupon criteria - will remove this as I can add this functionality later)

+Coupon Criteria: (1 offer applied to 1 package only)

+Package:
+- id
+- name
-- criteria:
+- weight
 - distance

+Delivery:
+- id
+- name
+- discountPercent
-    - weight
+- price
-- start date (Versus a flag in case she mis-printed coupon criteria)
-- expiry date (Versus a flag in case she mis-printed coupon criteria)

-Coupon Criteria: (1 offer applied to 1 package only)

 ## Input & Output